caakeee/Coursera_Capstone/Capstone Project/README.md

 This folder contains all the files for the Capstone Project.

-1. Introduction & Description
+1. Introduction & Description (included in full report)
+2. Jupyter Notebook of Code ran and used
-2. Full Report
+3. Full Report
   - Introduction
   - Data & tools
   - Methodology
   - Results
   - Analysis
   - Conclusion
-3. Presentation
+4. Presentation